aqandrew/aqandrew.com/src/blog/10-sided-die-react.md

 ![Pentagonal trapezohedron](/{{config.paths.images}}/pentagonal-trapezohedron.png)

-In contrast, each face of a pentagonal trapezohedron is a quadrilateral that kind looks like a kite. 🪁
+In contrast, each face of a pentagonal trapezohedron is a quadrilateral that kind of looks like a kite. 🪁

 Even though each face has four sides, its `faces` array will still be a list of triangular faces.
 Instead of 10 quadrilaterals, the array will represent 20 triangles.